Naoki Nakamura (racing driver): Career

-For 2023 season he left TMAR and return as Valino's works driver and will debut a Toyota GR86 which makes it the first time he compete in a non Nissan S-Chassis car.
+For 2023 season, Nakamura left TMAR and return as Valino's works driver and will debut a Toyota GR86 which makes it the first time he compete in a non Nissan S-Chassis car.
 On 25 December 2022 it is announced that he will bring his D1GP championship winning S15 to compete in Drift Masters European Championship as full time entry alongside his D1GP campaign.
 He finished his debut season at DMEC 8th in standings with 1 podium.
-In D1GP he win round 8 at Autopolis moving him to the series points leader, unfortunatelly he didn't pass the Solo Run in the final round and beaten by Hideyuki Fujino to the title and dropping him to third below Hokuto Matsuyama.
+In D1GP he win round 8 at Autopolis moving him to the series points leader, he didn't pass the Solo Run in the final round and beaten by Hideyuki Fujino to the title and dropping him to third below Hokuto Matsuyama.

+Nakamura won his second title in 2024 despite only winning one round that season driving his V8 S13 once again.
+The title is closely contested between himself, Daigo Saito and Tetsuya Hibino where in final round, Saito fail to qualify and Hibino unable to overhaul the point deficit which allow Nakamura to win the title despite having engine issues during his Best 8 battle.

+In 2025, Nakamura returned to compete in Drift Masters alongside his D1GP program this time with his GR86, where he achieve qualifying showdown win and a podium in season finale.
+In D1GP he claimed two wins and finished third place in final standings despite not attending the Tsukuba rounds.
+At Autopolis, he and his son Ryu become the first father and son to battle in D1GP round.
+The battle resulted with him winning the battle and the round itself.
+The two would battle once again at Odaiba this time in semifinal.

+For 2026, Nakamura will compete in both D1GP and Formula Drift Japan driving a GR86 in both series.
+In D1GP, he is joined by Sayaka Shimoda in Valino works team.